Decomposition and characterization of curl forces for all space dimensions

 The first term $xdx$ is exact ($d(xdx)=0$) and is equal to $d(\frac{1}{2}x^{2})$.
 However, the second term is not exact, since $d(y^{2}dx)=2ydy\wedge dx \neq 0$.

 First, we decompose $\omega$ into its exact and antiexact parts:

-Note that both terms of the original form $\omega$ contribute to exact part. contribute to the final exact part.
+Note that both terms of the original form $\omega$ contribute to the exact part.
 This shows that even if a component of a form is not exact, it can still contribute to the exact part of the total form.
-The potential for exact term is
+The potential for the exact term is